Hybrid IT, cloud and DRaaS to dominate enterprise in 2017

 “White-labelling lets end users consolidate their cloud operations and services through one IT partner.
 With cost reduction being a key driver for cloud deployment, it will also help channel partners reduce time and costs associated with developing their own cloud,” Mills explains.

 “Furthermore, it will support end-customers looking for a cloud platform that can be provisioned quickly and easily.”
-3. DRaaS: a new solution to an old problem “Businesses know that the capital costs of conventional disaster recovery can be enormous, particularly if a company chooses to operate a dedicated remote data centre in addition to its on-premise set up,” says Mills.
+3. DRaaS: a new solution to an old problem “Businesses know that the capital costs of conventional disaster recovery can be enormous, particularly if a company chooses to operate a dedicated remote data center in addition to its on-premise set up,” says Mills.

 In 2017, Mills believes Disaster Recovery-as-a-Service (DRaaS) will be widely deployed as a reliable solution to this old problem.